StackVista/stackstate-docs/configure/topology/component_actions.md

 # Component actions

-Component Actions in StackState provide an ability to act based on various events and inputs provided by StackState monitoring capabilities.
+Component Actions in StackState can act based on various events and inputs provided by StackState's monitoring capabilities.
 This functionality provides users with configurable **Actions** that can be executed from the component context menu or the right panel details tab when a component has been selected - **Component details**.

 ![Component Actions](../../.gitbook/assets/v51_actions.png)